brhestir/28-Stu_Mini-project/README.md

 ## 🏆 Bonus

 * Instead of using promises, how can we use `async/await` and `try/catch` to control the flow of our asynchronous code?

----

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.